lyrall/lyrall.github.io/piracy/mp-guide.md

 ## Required Reading

-- Check out my [Internet Privacy & Safety Guide](ips-guide.md) and [Basic Pirate Literacyy Guide](bpl-guide.md) FIRST, it'll help you a lot.
+- Check out my [Internet Privacy & Safety Guide](ips-guide.md) and [Basic Pirate Literacy Guide](bpl-guide.md) FIRST, it'll help you a lot.
 If there is a term you don't understand here, I have likely explained it in those prerequisite guides.
 - As with the rest of these guides, this will be very Windows 10 oriented.
 - "Tags" are descriptors attatched to audio files, to provide more info on them.
 Some examples of tags would be the ```year``` and ```artist``` of an album.
 - This is not important information but you should watch [this video](https://www.youtube.com/watch?v=KMZ4kkSVrBw&list=LL1Z2g1X7o2f6RYOIzyR_1UA&index=547) about music piracy history, I thought it was funny.